 I thought I could skip the plaster step since the vase already had such a great texture to it.
 That’s a hard no.

-DIY Vintage Vase Take 2 – What Actually Worked
+DIY Aged Black Pottery, Take 2 – What Actually Worked

 I started by just painting over the mess that was left from the failed attempt with the same black paint.
 It’s really thick and covers really well.

 Step 2: Mix & apply the plaster, then sand down.